History of Golden Belt

 2019 – Fiber-To-The-Home is launched in rural Ransom.

-Today – The Golden Belt Telephone Association presently operates 18 telephone exchanges, provides Broadband services, and operates 25 cable television exchanges, serving nearly 6,000 subscribers in Barton, Edwards, Ellis, Finney, Gove, Hodgeman, Lane, Ness, Pawnee, Rush, Stafford, and Trego Counties.
+Today – The Golden Belt Telephone Association presently operates 18 telephone exchanges, providing Broadband services, streaming television, traditional and hosted voice, security, business IT, and computer services.
+GBT is also a registered agent of Nex-Tech Wireless.
+GBT’s coverage area is over 3,200 sq. miles, and serves nearly 6,000 subscribers in Barton, Edwards, Ellis, Finney, Gove, Hodgeman, Lane, Ness, Pawnee, Rush, Stafford, and Trego Counties.

 Board of Directors are: